 The EPA set 4pCi/L as the action level for the United States back in 1988.
-This is not health based level as they are quick to add.
+This is not a "health based level" as they are quick to add.
 Homes with readings between 2pCi/L and 4pCi/L should consider mitigation also.
 As of 2009 the World Health Organization set their threshold to mitigate at 2.7pCi/L.

 Radon readings will vary throughout the year.
-Highest levels are typically recorded in mid winter with levels decreasing to there lowest concentrations in summer.
+Highest levels are typically recorded in mid-winter (when you house is sealed up) with levels decreasing to there lowest concentrations in summer (when you might have your windows open allowing the radon to escape).
 So 4pCi/L in summer could be considerably higher in December.
-Thus an average of well above the EPA action level can be assumed.
+Thus, an average of well above the EPA action level can be assumed.

 Where as the the opposite may be true of a level of 4pCi/L in winter.
 Thus the only way to really know for sure is conduct a long term test to account for the fluctuations through out the seasons.